Adams Conditioning and Likelihood Ratio Transfer Mediated Inference: Belief kinetics and likelihood ratio transfer

-\begin{proof} As double likelihood Adams conditioning may be considered the more important conditioning transformation the proofs have been worked out in full detail without making use of calculations for the single likelihood case. \begin{enumerate} \item \begin{enumerate} \item $\displaystyle Q_{l,l^\prime}(E \wedge H)$
+\begin{proof} As double likelihood Adams conditioning may be considered the more important conditioning transformation, in comparison to single likelihood Adams conditioning, the proofs have been worked out in full detail without making use of calculations for the single likelihood case. \begin{enumerate} \item \begin{enumerate} \item $\displaystyle Q_{l,l^\prime}(E \wedge H)$

 \item $\displaystyle Q_{l,l^\prime}(H)$